remake/remake-cli/README.md

 * It’s just a few powerful utility libraries — which means there's just a few medium-sized concepts to get familiar with (instead of several really big ones)

+**IMPORTANT:** This is a work in progress.
+It's not fully-functional yet.

 ## How to install: